-As a recent new hire at Ceridian, I’ve gained a whole new appreciation for everything that goes into bringing a new person into an organization.
-From my perspective this included a lot of details, such as completing all of the required paperwork, registering for training, ordering my computer equipment, enrolling in benefits, learning about the company’s values and policies, getting to know where I could go to for answers to my questions, and so much more that doesn’t even include learning my new day-to-day tasks.
-I can truly say from experience that when an organization makes this process easier for a new employee, it makes all the difference.
+Employee onboarding typically includes a lot of moving pieces, such as completing all the required paperwork, registering for training, ordering computer equipment, enrolling in benefits, learning about the company’s values and policies, getting to know coworkers, and so much more that doesn’t even include learning new day-to-day tasks.
+This can often be overwhelming for new hires, especially with the added stress of starting a new job.
+However, when an organization makes the onboarding process easier and more seamless for a new employee, it makes all the difference.

-Researchers say that onboarding is one of the most important functions of HR, as it plays a critical role in an employee’s engagement, commitment, and retention.
-They are so right.
+Researchers say that employee onboarding is one of the most important functions of HR, as it plays a critical role in an employee’s engagement, productivity, commitment, and retention.

 Here’s one reason why: according to O.C.
-Tanner, if new hires have a great, well-structured onboarding experience, the majority (nearly 70 percent) are more likely to stay with that organization for three years.
-Conversely, as much as 20 percent of turnover occurs within the first 45 days of an employee’s start date.
+Tanner, if new hires have a great, well-structured employee onboarding experience, the majority (nearly 70%) are more likely to stay with that organization for three years.
+Conversely, as much as 20% of turnover occurs within the first 45 days of an employee’s start date.
 Clearly, what happens in those first few weeks and months is crucial to a staff member’s long-term success within the organization.

+Onboarding refers to the entire experience of hiring, welcoming, orienting, and engaging a new hire and helping them become acclimated and integrated into the corporate culture.
 It’s important for employers to not confuse onboarding with orientation – as the latter is just one component.
-Onboarding refers to the entire experience of hiring, welcoming, orienting, and engaging a new hire and helping them become acclimated and integrated into the corporate culture.
 The effectiveness of the processes used to source, select, orient, and assimilate new employees directly influences how likely retention is.
-Additionally, onboarding should be a priority throughout the entire first year an employee starts a new job, not just the first few weeks.
+Additionally, employee onboarding should be a priority throughout the entire first year an employee starts a new job, not just the first few weeks.